Consolidated Charity of Burton upon Trent

 Key Personnel:

-• Ben Robinson, Chairman: Burton Albion football club chairman and MBE recipient, Robinson has emphasized the charity's responsiveness to community needs.
+• Ben Robinson, Chairman: Honorary Chairman of Burton Albion football club and MBE recipient, Robinson has emphasised the charity's responsiveness to community needs.
 He stated: "The Covid-19 pandemic has added financial pressures on many organisations...the charity's support is more important than ever“ and ”The pressures on a lot of important organisations in Burton are continuing and we know the support we offered was vital."

 • John Southwell, Clerk to the Trustees: Manages day-to-day operations and application processing